mayngutsy/elasticsearch-php/README.md

 Elasticsearch 8.0 offers
 [security by default](https://www.elastic.co/blog/introducing-simplified-elastic-stack-security),
-that means it uses [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) for protect the communication between client and server.
+that means it uses [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) to protect the communication between client and server.

 In order to configure `elasticsearch-php` for connecting to Elasticsearch 8.0 we need to have the certificate authority file (CA).